wooorm/nspell/readme.md

 ###### Returns

-`string?` — The defined word characters, if any.
+`string?` — Defined word characters, if any.

 ### `NSpell#dictionary(dic)`